 That version of the Hall of Justice was also linked to a rebuilt version of another iconic Justice League HQ, the JLA Satellite (more on that later) and served as the Earthly center for the League’s activities for several years.

-The Justice League will once again take up residence in the Hall of Justice with Scott Snyder and Jim Cheung's upcoming Justice League #1.
+The Justice League once again took up residence in the Hall of Justice with Scott Snyder's current Justice League series.

 Titans Tower8 of 15